superstreamlabs/memphis.js/README.md

 ```

 ### Creating a Station
-**Unexist stations will be created automatically through the SDK on the first producer/consumer connection with default values.**<br><br>
+**A station will be automatically created for the user when a consumer or producer is used if no stations with the given station name exist.**<br><br>
 _If a station already exists nothing happens, the new configuration will not be applied_

 ```js